 #6 Kevin Long

-Kevin Long returns for his fourth season as the pitching coach of the Newport Gulls in 2014.
+Kevin Long returns for his fifth season as the pitching coach of the Newport Gulls in 2015, having guided his staff to an NECBL title for a second time in 2014.

 Long's pitching staff in 2013 led the NECBL in ERA (2.18), wins (30), and saves (13), and were second in the league with 381 strikeouts through 44 games.